opensafely-core/ehrql/docs/wiki-docs/running-ehrql.md

     2023-04-19 08:53:41 [info     ] Reading CSV data from example-data [ehrql.main]
     2023-04-19 08:53:41 [info     ] Building dataset and writing results [ehrql.main]

-:spiral_notepad: The date and time you see will differ from that here.
+:notepad_spiral: The date and time you see will differ from that here.

 #### The output file